Brussels Griffon vs Bull Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Brussels Griffon has a typical lifespan of 12-15 years, while Bull Terrier lives approximately 12-13 years.
 Health profiles differ significantly between these dogs.
 Brussels Griffon is predisposed to Respiratory Issues, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Bull Terrier faces its own health challenges including Heart Conditions, Kidney Disease, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Similar total predisposition counts, but very different specific conditions and management plans.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health